Relay in BMS Systems – Your Easy Guide in 2026

 This is a neutral side, or it can be a line side.

-The second side is connected to the common of the Relay.
+The second side is connected to the Relay’s common.

 And the other side of the bulb is now connected to the NO point.